Silver Jewels – Enjoying the rare pieces of art

 The process of returning an piece of silver jewellery to its original condition can be performed by yourself of a trained professional trained in the art of restoration.
 Sterling silver is still considered very valuable, particularly when it has something to do with cultural heritage. such as the restoration of indian silver.
 Such objects often had religious, artistic or cosmetic applications.

-Maintenance & modification
+Maintenance & modification of Silver

-Cleaning is one of the most important steps in antique restoration.
+Cleaning is one of the most important steps in rare silver restoration.
 However, it must be conducted with care since cleaning methods can sometimes damage the surfaces of metals or cause tarnishing.
 It is often inadvisable to clean antique objects using water.
 Water sensitive objects are mostly cleaned with waddings.
 Waddings consist of cloths infused with an organic solvent.
 Once the objects have been polished, they are then re-polished with a soft brush or cloth to remove any abrasive particles left behind.

 Re-tipping is the process of removing a weakened part of a piece of antique silver jewellery and soldering on a new but similar part.
 This is mostly done to objects that are worn down or have broken sections.
 This process has to be undertaken by an expert as careless management may damage the object or injure the restorer.
 Any jewels present on the object have to be removed to prevent damage during the soldering.
 Silver can be sensitive to heat and may discolour or crack in the process.
 In cases where they cannot be removed then high-tech laser soldering may be necessary.